Edward Leathes

 Leathes bought Normanston(e) Hall, south-west of Lowestoft, in 1832.
 He died 11 February 1871 at Normanston, and was buried at Herringfleet.

-Leathes was a cricketer with amateur status who was associated with Suffolk and made his first-class debut in 1830.
+Leathes was a cricketer with amateur status who was associated with Suffolk and made his debut in 1830.

 Leathes married in 1823 Eliza Mary Galloway, daughter of John Galloway of Exeter.
 They had six sons and four daughters.
 The youngest son, Philip, of the Suffolk Regiment, later resided at Normanston Hall.